dcnhn/udacity-sdce-fusion-starter/Final_WriteUp.md

 #### 3. Data Association
 The data association required us to implement the logic to map one measurement to one specific track.
-The association is represented by the association matrix __A__ of the dimension *t x m*.
+The association is represented by the association matrix __A__ of the dimensions *t x m*.
-*t* is the number of tracks, whereas *m* the number of measurements describes.
+*t* is the number of tracks, whereas *m* describes the number of measurements.
 The association matrix contains the *Mahalanobis* distance between each track and measurements.

 To complete this section, it was required to implement the following methods: